Immanuel-maingi/alx-system_engineering-devops/0x00-shell_basics/README.md

 * Script 1-specified shell to execute the commands that follow in the script
 * Script 2-Create a script that deletes all files in the current working directory that end with the character ~

+# Tree
+* Script 1-specified shell to execute the commands that follow in the script
+* Script 2-Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory